LightningCreations/Governance/src/member-policy.md

 ### Hearing

-When a revoked Member requests a hear, the disciplinary measure until such time as the Hearing may make a final determination of revocation.
+When a revoked Member requests a hearing, the disciplinary measure is suspended until such time as the Hearing may make a final determination of revocation.
 However, the Member is not entitled to be restored to Official Communication platforms, if such access was revoked, by a request for a Hearing, except as necessary to permit the member to attend the hearing and prepare for it.

 When a Hearing Occurs, the Admins sit in Council to rereview all evidence inculpatory to the revoked Member in the Presence of the Member.
 The Member shall have the opportunity to present exculpatory evidence, and to present arguments as to both fact and policy.